KairosResearchLab/Kairos/README.md

 # VL.Kairos

-A value state management system consisting of a vvvv nodeset and custom UI editors
+A value animation system consisting of a vvvv nodeset and custom UI editors

 ## Installing